offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The meat of this section is the forward-backward full algorithm.
 The Pevzner book didn't discuss why this algorithm works, but I've done my best to try to reason about it and extend the reasoning to non-emitting hidden states.
 However, I don't know if my reasoning is correct.
 It seems to be correct for some cases, but there are many cases I haven't tested for.
 In any event, I think what's here will work just fine so long as you don't have non-emitting hidden states (and may work if you do have non-emitting hidden states).
 ```

 **WHAT**: Compute the probability that an HMM emits some sequence, but only for hidden paths where a specific emission index is emitted from a specific hidden state.
-For example, determine the probability of following HMM emitting [z, z, x, x, y] when index 1 of the emission always goes through B.
+For example, determine the probability of following HMM emitting [z, z, y] when index 1 of the emission always travels through B.

 ```{svgbob}
                    +--------+